-Properties are the characteristics of the digital subject.
-Within Facebook, properties may include name, age, marital status.
-Within a corporate network, the properties may include employment date, withholding exemptions, supervisor.
+- Properties: These are the defining characteristics of the Digital Subject.
+In platforms like Facebook, properties might encompass details such as name, age, or marital status.
+In a corporate network, properties could include employment date and withholding exemptions.

-Relationships are the correlation between digital subjects.
-Within Facebook, relationships include friends, family, schools, employers, and special interests.
-Within the corporate environment, relationships refer to directory access rights, functional groups, etc.
+- Relationships: Relationships denote the connections between digital subjects.
+In the context of Facebook, relationships extend to friends, family, schools, employers, and shared interests.
+In a corporate environment, they pertain to directory access rights and functional group affiliations.

-Attributes are special characteristics of the digital subject and are not too different from properties.
-An attribute includes login name, password, home server.
+- Attributes: Attributes are unique characteristics of the digital subject and are closely related to properties.
+Examples include login names, passwords, and home server assignments.
 Generally, attributes are not shared outside the digital authority.